-This segment is meant to help you reflect on the Jesus theme.
-It also provides insights into teaching the theme at different ages.
+This segment is designed to help you reflect on the Jesus theme.
+It also provides insights into teaching the theme for different age groups.
 Just follow the outline.
-Begin by reflecting or journaling on the first question.
+Begin by reflecting on or journaling the first question.
 Watch the video Theological Foundations: Jesus Christ, and note how the explanation sheds light on the topic for your own understanding.
-Then read the article "Jesus Christ: God Incarnate" and write down your responses to the reflection questions.
+Then read the article "Jesus Christ: God Incarnate" and answer the reflection questions.